Dina LaPolt: Career

-LaPolt's early entertainment law clients were various Playboy Playmates including Carrie Stevens and Victoria Silvstedt.
-In 2001 she founded LaPolt Law, a Los Angeles-based law firm representing some entertainers and entrepreneurs.
+LaPolt's early entertainment law clients were Playboy Playmates including Carrie Stevens and Victoria Silvstedt.
+In 2001 she founded LaPolt Law, a Los Angeles-based law firm representing entertainers and entrepreneurs.

-Among LaPolt’s earliest clients was the activist Afeni Shakur, mother of late rapper Tupac Shakur.
+Among LaPolt's earliest clients was the activist Afeni Shakur, mother of late rapper Tupac Shakur.
 From 1998 to 2010, LaPolt was the entertainment attorney for the Tupac Shakur estate, and served on the board of the Tupac Amaru Shakur Foundation and the Tupac Amaru Shakur Center for the Arts.
-Alongside Afeni Shakur, LaPolt oversaw the release of ten posthumous Tupac albums and several books, including The Rose That Grew from Concrete, 2Pac’s Greatest Hits, Better Dayz, and Until the End of Time.
+Alongside Afeni Shakur, LaPolt oversaw the release of ten posthumous Tupac albums and several books, including The Rose That Grew from Concrete, 2Pac's Greatest Hits, Better Dayz, and Until the End of Time.

-In 2013, LaPolt assisted deadmau5 in settling his trademark dispute with The Walt Disney Company.
+In 2013, LaPolt assisted Deadmau5 in settling his trademark dispute with The Walt Disney Company.
 Disney argued that Zimmerman's signature mau5head headgear and logo resembled their Mickey Mouse cartoon character, thus attempting to block his trademark registration.

 In October 2016, LaPolt gave a TED Talk on the importance of standing up for songwriters.

 After the 2017 departure of Camila Cabello, LaPolt renegotiated Fifth Harmony's contract with Epic Records, and helped the group regain control of their brand.

 In 2018 LaPolt took on The White House and for the second time shut down President Donald Trump for unlicensed use of her client, Steven Tyler's, music during Trump's rallies.

-In February 2019, LaPolt helped secure the of her client, rapper 21 Savage (She'yaa Bin Abraham-Joseph) from U.S. Immigration and Customs Enforcement Detention after he was unfairly targeted by the Trump Administration due to his race and immigration status.
+In February 2019, LaPolt helped secure the release of her client, rapper 21 Savage (She'yaa Bin Abraham-Joseph) from U.S. Immigration and Customs Enforcement Detention after he was unfairly targeted by the Trump Administration due to his race and immigration status.
 On February 12, 2019, 21 Savage was released on bond.

-In 2019 LaPolt became the youngest person and the second woman to receive The Recording Academy’s Service Award at its annual Entertainment Law Initiative event.
-That same year she was inducted into Billboard’s Women in Music Hall of Fame.
+In 2019 LaPolt became the youngest person and the second woman to receive The Recording Academy's Service Award at its annual Entertainment Law Initiative event.
+That same year she was inducted into Billboard's Women in Music Hall of Fame.

 From 2002 to 2019, LaPolt taught "Legal and Practical Aspects of the Music Business” in the Entertainment Studies Department at UCLA Extension, and has taught and lectured throughout the U.S., Canada and Europe.
-She is the editor of the book, Building Your Artist’s Brand as a Business, published in 2012 by the International Association of Entertainment Lawyers in Cannes, France.
+She is the editor of the book, Building Your Artist's Brand as a Business, published in 2012 by the International Association of Entertainment Lawyers in Cannes, France.

-Film and Television
+Film and television

 LaPolt served as an executive producer of the reality series on AXS TV called Real Money, chronicling her client Eddie Money and his family of seven.
 The show was released in April 2018, and ran for two seasons.
 LaPolt also was an associate producer on Becoming Chaz, a documentary released in 2011 discussing the gender transformation of Chaz Bono.

 LaPolt was a co-producer of the Oscar-nominated 2003 documentary Tupac: Resurrection.
-In 2022, LaPolt was engaged by the Shakur estate to produce Peace, Love & Respect: The Afeni Shakur Story, chronicling the activist’s work as a key figure in the Black Panther party.
+In 2022, LaPolt was engaged by the Shakur estate to produce Peace, Love & Respect: The Afeni Shakur Story, chronicling the activist's work as a key figure in the Black Panther party.